liferay/liferay-docs/en/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/02-creating-local-services/03-implementing-methods-to-get-and-count-entities.markdown

 Now your local service can get entities matching your criteria and return quick entity counts.

-## Service Method Prefixes and Database Transactions
+## Service Method Prefixes and AOP Transactions

-@product@ uses read-only database transactions in some methods.
-Specific service method name prefixes determine whether read-only database transactions are used.
-Service methods prefixed with any of these words precipitate read-only
+Liferay's AOP framework applies database transactions to service methods based on the method name prefix.
+Service methods prefixed with any of these words precipitate read-only transactions:
-transactions:

 - `dynamicQuery`
 - `fetch`